 Zambia 2022 Recap

-This part of Zambia is also known for their amazing walking safaris which we incorporated into our daily game drives.
-To get out on foot is to really become a part of your surroundings, and allows you to experience the bush naturally and walk in the footprints of our favorite animals.
+This part of Zambia is also renowned for its exceptional walking safaris, which we incorporated into our daily game drives.
+Being on foot allows you to truly become part of your surroundings — to experience the bush in its most natural state and literally walk in the footsteps of the animals you’ve come to see.

-We also had some great night drives and several community visits.
-It’s simply an awesome safari destination with many unspoiled places to check out.
+We also enjoyed incredible night drives and several meaningful community visits.
+South Luangwa is, quite simply, an outstanding safari destination — rich in wildlife, grounded in culture, and filled with unspoiled places waiting to be explored.

 • Slide title